kerokannoli/DF-Fashion-Gallery/README.txt

 ----
 DC - Dragoncoins (In game or DC offer)
 SO - Special Offer (Heromart)
+Other - Anything you can purchase ingame for gold OR earn as a reward.
-Seasonal + DC Seasonal - Purchasable from holidays OR the Book of Lore during holidays.
+Seasonal - Purchasable from holidays OR the Book of Lore during holidays.

 Spirit Looms
 ----